gitcordier/ReversePolishNotationParser/README.md

 The algorithm is then iterative, straightforward, and naive:
 There are no recurstack-like abstractions, nor recursive calls.

-Human-readable structures (namely, dictionary) were preferred.
+Human-readable structures (namely, dictionaries) were preferred.
 In other words, figures like x[i][1] are discarded in favor of the more self- explanatory x[i]['value'].